malak-elbanna/Usecases_Reqs/AccessMedicalHistory/narrative.md

 #### Main Scenarios:
     1. The user selects the "Access Medical History" option on the system dashboard.
     2. The user enters the patient’s unique identifier (e.g., national ID or registration number).
     3. The system retrieves the patient’s medical history, including diagnoses, treatments, prescriptions, allergies, and immunizations.
+    4. The system retrieves the billing information.
-    4. The user reviews the retrieved information.
+    5. The user reviews the retrieved information.

 #### Alternate Scenarios:
     2a.
 Patient not found: